serhiy-dranko/Dataskools/Week_5/Day_5/reflection_for_the_tasks.md

 > This is the question that matters most in a real job.
 Tools are learnable.
 Knowing what to say to a room full of decision-makers is the rarer skill.

+  1. Why is Station 1th & M St NE so overloaded?

+  My report can show that the station recorded 7,084 rides against a capacity of 15 over April–May 2026.
+What it cannot answer is whether this is a seasonal pattern or permanent.
+  To answer fully I would need historical data going back 12 months to show whether this station is chronically overwhelmed or reacting to a one-time event.

+  2. Are casual riders growing or decrising relative to members?

+  My report shows the April-May split 70.19% vs 29.81%  but has no trend line.
+Management will almost certainly want to know if casual ridership is being converted into memberships over time.
+  I would need morer data broken down by month to answer this properly.

+  3. Which stations are underperforming and could we reallocate bikes from them?

+  The scatter chart shows stations in the bottom right.
+  Large capacity and  low trip volume  but my report does not rank them.
+  I would add a table or filtered bar chart listing the bottom 10 stations by trips per dock station to make this acure.

+  Recommendation:

+  Check E capacity review at 1th & M St N. The practical consequence is bikes unavailable at peak times and frustrated users abandoning trips.
+I would recommend either expanding dock capacity or redistributing bikes from the lowest in top stations identified in the scatter chart.
+Also look at time of rides and find peaks at current station.

+  At least 12 months of historical data to confirm this is structural, not seasonal.

 ---

 ### Fundamental Question 5 — The Week In Your Own Words (20 mins)